-Since 1992 the BDO Business Trends Report has provided the most representative monthly measure of business trends available.
-The results can not only be used as indicators of turning points in the economy but also, because of their method of construction, be seen as leading indicators of the rates of inflation and growth.
+Since 1992, the BDO Business Trends report has provided the most representative monthly measure of business output and optimism available.
+The results can be used as indicators of turning points in the economy as well as, because of their method of construction, leading indicators of the rates of inflation and growth.

 How is Business Trends prepared?

-Indices are prepared on behalf of BDO LLP by the Centre for Economics and Business Research Ltd, a leading independent economics consultancy.
+Indices are prepared on behalf of BDO LLP by the Centre for Economics and Business Research (CEBR), a leading independent economics consultancy.

 Survey's contributing to Business Trends

-Four indices covering inflation, employment, output and optimism are calculated by taking a weighted average of the results of the UK's main business surveys:
+Four indices covering output, optimism, inflation and employment, are calculated by taking a weighted average of the results of the UK's main business surveys, including: